 The exact location, date and time of the offense is always recorded.
 So yes, it is possible to form a defense around missing or mistaken information on the traffic ticket.
 However, even if there is a mistake, that does not mean the citation is grounds for dismissal.

-When an officer writes the ticket, it will usually have a description of the offense and the vehicle code section that was violated.
+When an officer writes the ticket, it usually has a description of the offense as well as the violation of the vehicle code section.
 So when you are fighting a traffic ticket, providing your lawyer with the code offers the defense team the opportunity to build a case.
-They can do some indpendent research into how to handle the spcifics of your case.
+They can do some independent research into how to handle the specifics of your case.
 For example, see if the fines are similar amounts to the one in questions.

 However, it is important to note that not all violations can be fought in a court hearing.
 The traffic ticket summons in the mail will detail if you may or may not contest the ticket in a court hearing.
 Only proceed to a lawyer if it is a traffic ticket you can fight.